EOSIO/eos/tutorials/exchange-tutorial-python/README.md

 0. Create wallet
 0. Create account for arisen.token
-0. Create account for scott
+0. Create account for jared
 0. Create account for exchange
 0. Set token contract on arisen.token
-0. Create EOS token
+0. Create RSN token
-0. Issue initial tokens to scott
+0. Issue initial tokens to jared

 **Note**:
 Deleting the `transactions.txt` file will prevent replay from working.